When you visit a quality butcher, you’ll find a range of beef cuts we’ve all grown to know and love.

 Whether you're looking for the perfect beef cut for your next Sunday roast or if you want a prime cut of beef for a quiet meal at home, Peter Bouchier has the perfect beef cut in stock for you.

 We're experts – we know and love our meat.
 We source only the highest quality meats, ensuring all produce is free-range and grass-fed wherever possible.
-Visit our stores in Malvern, Toorak and Melbourne CBD to get your beef cut today.
+Visit our stores in Malvern or Toorak to get your beef cut today.